VinayaMastek/BankingAccelerator/Readme.md

-This Repository has POC working done around Banking.
+This Repository has POC work done around Banking.
 Currently it consist of 4 projects

 1. Notification
 2. SMSProcessor